Cost of living: dealing with high gas and electricity bills

 For more information on the Warm Home Discount Scheme, see GOV.UK.
 You can also check whether you may be eligible for a Warm Home Discount or get information on how you can challenge a decision that you are not eligible by:

-- using the Warm Home Discount Eligibility Checker tool on GOV.UK.
+- using the Warm Home Discount Eligibility Checker tool.

 Winter Fuel Payment